 Fellows are expected to attend both the STLHE annual conference and the 3M Fellows Summit.
 The 3M NTF program covers the full costs for the Summit; it is expected that the Fellows’ home institutions will support travel to the STLHE Conference.
 Participants in the 3M Fellows Summit may not be accompanied by spouses, partners, dependents, or pets.
 New Fellows are also expected to work collaboratively with their cohort on their project and to present the results of the project at the following year’s conference.
 Please see Deadlines, Submission Requirements and Timelines for specific dates.

 - At the STLHE conference, representatives from 3M Canada and STLHE will invite and welcome new Fellows into the Society and the Fellowship.
 Fellows will also meet recipients from STLHE’s other award programs.

 - At the Summit, in an inspiring natural setting, the 10 new Fellows gradually become a cohesive unit – a cohort – during several days of engaging, intimate conversations about teaching, students, academia, and scholarship.
 Fellows will also begin designing their collaborative group project.
 Projects will be presented to the STLHE community at the next STLHE conference.

 - As new Fellows are expected to attend the Summit, participate in the Cohort research project and attend the conference, if you know you cannot attend the Summit, please delay your nomination for another year.
 The intrinsic values of the Fellowship are rooted in these events.
 Please acknowledge that, if selected, you agree to attend both events and to participate in your cohort research project.
-A digital signature and date are required.

 - Fellows will also have the opportunity to engage and collaborate with 3M Canada on projects related to post-secondary education in Canada.